-Do not ask about the cost of the lessons at this point.
-When searching to find a piano teacher, do not settle for "cheap" teachers!
-First of all it must feel like the right teacher for you or your child, with the right experience, professionalism and personality.
+As a general rule, when trying to find a piano teacher, don't settle for "cheap" teachers!
+It's more important to feel like the right teacher for you or your child, with the right experience, professionalism, and personality.

-If you get a good feeling about the teacher set up an appointment.
+If you feel good about the teacher, set up an appointment.
 If the lesson is for your child, make sure s/he comes along as well.

-The teacher may want to hear you play if you have played before.
-If your child is transferring from another teacher, s/he should bring the piano books used previously, and prepare a couple of pieces for an audition.
+If you have played before, the teacher may want to hear you play a little.
+Suppose your child is transferring from another teacher.
+In that case, s/he should bring the piano books used previously and prepare a couple of pieces for an audition.

 For a beginner child, a professional piano teacher may want to assess the student's aptitude for learning with a short lesson.

 When you find a piano teacher that you like, start the lessons as well prepared as possible: